hacker0limbo/react-papercss-design/src/Modal/index.en-US.md

 | okType         | OK button type                               | `'primary' \| 'secondary' \| 'success' \| 'warning' \| 'danger'` | `'secondary'`   |
 | width          | Modal width                                  | `string \| number`                                               | `480`           |

-### Modal.info
+### Modal.open

-`Modal.info` is a function that can conveniently and quickly open a confirmation dialog.
+`Modal.open` is a function that can conveniently and quickly open a confirmation dialog.
 The parameter is an object whose properties are **basically the same** as the `Modal` properties above, except for the following points:

 - You no longer need to provide `open` and `onCancel` state, this method manages them internally
 - `footer` style is changed to have only one button that closes when clicked and triggers the `onOk` callback, so you can provide an `onOk` function to trigger when the modal closes